Live

 • The $1,000 club is tiny.
 Only 37,628 wallets (2.4%) have ever cleared $1,000 in profit.
 By $100k, you're down to ~1,200.

 • The money is brutally concentrated.
-The top 0.1% of wallets captured ~70% of the roughly $965 million in total profit.
-The single biggest verified wallet made $19.4M at an 87% win rate; the biggest loser dropped $21.8M.
+The top 0.1% of wallets captured roughly half of the ~$968 million in total profit.
+The single biggest verified wallet cleared about $16.6M.

 Each of those was one question.
-Claude wrote the SQL, caught the gotchas, and returned a number I could trust — across a table most BI tools choke on.
-Here's the actual biggest verified winner it surfaced, live from the database:
+Claude wrote the SQL, caught the gotchas, and returned a number I could trust.
+Here's one of the biggest verified winners it surfaced — 60% accuracy across 4,695 resolved bets, live from the database:

 Trades